Tommy Gavin | The University Times Magazine Editor

 Mundanely, the deep web just refers to content on the web that isn’t accessible through search engines like Google.
-Anything protected by a password, or part of a catalogue counts as the Deep Web.
+Anything protected by a password or part of a catalog counts as the Deep Web.
 Try doing a google search that throws up the result: http://stella.catalogue.tcd.ie/iii/encore/record/C__Rb12368740__Shacker+manifesto__Orightresult__X5;jsessionid=50014BB61ED4C7B6F33FCA661B012648?lang=eng&suite=cobalt

 Basically, the so-called surface web is like if you were going to your friend’s house but you didn’t know the address, you could look it up on facebook or the yellow pages, and you’d be able to find it.
 If your house was on the deep web, in this admittedly muddled analogy, I would need you to tell me the address if I wanted to find it.
 What’s so interesting about the Deep Web then?
 Follow the White Rabbit, swallow the red pill, check out the pool on the roof.

 Where there is darkness; there is secrecy, and where there is secrecy; there is intrigue.
 Hidden on the Deep Web is everything that would want to remain, if not secret, then anonymous.
 Everything from posts by political dissidents in countries with repressive regimes, to international black markets, as well as the darkest shit you can imagine.